 Oral submissions will be held at the Marton Council Chambers on Thursday 09 November 2017.

-If you wish to speak to your submission,
+☑ I wish to speak to my submission.

 Ten minutes are allowed for you to speak, including questions from Elected Members.
 If you have any special requirements, such as those related to visual or healing impairments, please note them here.